fscr3am/fdos/README.md

 #This program had written by python2.

+  DESCRIPTION
-#A sending byte from local to other side program.
+#A sending byte from local to other side.